 - San Joaquin Elementary

-Limited space is available each school year.
-Administrators, teachers and others who schedule school assemblies are encouraged to book your assembly early.
-To book your FREE onsite water education program please contact Adam Jacobson with Discovery Cube at (714) 263-3806 or firstname.lastname@example.org.
+Schools are encouraged to book a FREE onsite water education program.
+Please contact Adam Jacobson with Discovery Cube at (714) 263-3806 or firstname.lastname@example.org.
 Alternate phone is 714-913-5030.
 Information is also available online at http://www.discoverycube.org/oc/free-programs/

 Children’s Water Education Festival

-Each year the Orange County Water District (OCWD), Disneyland Resort, National Water Research Institute (NWRI) and the OCWD Groundwater Guardian team, with the support of other companies, public agencies and community-based organizations, present the Children’s Water Education Festival (Festival).
+Each year the Orange County Water District (OCWD), Disneyland Resort, National Water Research Institute (NWRI) and the OCWD Groundwater Guardian team, present the Children’s Water Education Festival (Festival).

-The 20th annual Children’s Water Education Festival, the largest of its kind in the United States, was held March 23-24, 2016 at the University of California, Irvine.
+The 22nd annual Children’s Water Education Festival, the largest of its kind in the United States, was held March 28-29, 2018 at the University of California, Irvine.
 More than 7,000 third, fourth and fifth grade students and their teachers attended the event.
+The 23rd annual CWEF will be held March 27-28, 2019.

 The Festival is provided at no cost to Orange County schools.
-Please check back in August 2016 for information on the 2017 event. http://www.childrenwaterfestival.com/
+For information on the event or for school registration, please visit: http://www.childrenwaterfestival.com/.